 How to Grill Halibut

-In addition to tasting great, it couldn’t be easier to make this grilled halibut.
+It couldn’t be easier to make this grilled halibut.
 Even if you don’t cook fish often, you will have no problem making this delicious grilled halibut.

-- Prep Work: Preheat the grill to medium heat and clean it if necessary.
+Preheat the grill to medium heat and clean it if necessary.
 Lightly coat a paper towel in oil and, using a pair of tongs, oil the grill grate so the fish doesn’t stick.

-- Make the Compound Butter: Combine all ingredients for the miso butter in a large bowl, whisking to combine everything thoroughly.
+Combine all ingredients for the miso butter in a large bowl, whisking to combine everything thoroughly.

-- Coat Halibut in Butter: Place fish fillets in a shallow bowl and cover them in the compound butter.
+Place fish fillets in a shallow bowl and cover them in the compound butter.
 Flip the fillets over so that each side is fully covered in butter.
 Season both sides with salt and pepper.

-- Grill the Halibut: Grill the fish for 5 minutes, then flip and grill for another 5 minutes.
+Grill the fish for 5 minutes, then flip and grill for another 5 minutes.

-- Serve: Remove cooked halibut from the grill and serve with fresh lemon wedges.
+Remove cooked halibut from the grill and serve with fresh lemon wedges.

 In addition to being easy to make, this recipe is also made up of straightforward ingredients.
 Here’s exactly what you’ll need for this grilled halibut recipe: